zengm-games/zengm/README.md

 recompile.
 This simple runs both `npm start` and `npm run watch` together, which can be run separately if you wish.

-Open `package.json` to see more all available scripts.
+Open `package.json` to see all available scripts.

 ### Step 3 - Running